-EARLY DISMISSAL AND EXCUSED PERIODS - DAILY PRIVILEGE
+EARLY DISMISSAL, LATE ARRIVALS AND EXCUSED PERIODS - DAILY PRIVILEGE

 ONLY juniors and seniors are eligible to apply for a daily early dismissal.
 Early dismissal can occur at the end of the day or in the middle of the day where the student has AT LEAST two study halls or a study hall and lunch in consecutive succession.
-Students MUST fill out an application, have it signed by either a parent or guardian and then return it to Mrs. Jo Ann Aspenleiter.
+Students MUST fill out an application, have it signed by either a parent or guardian and then return it to the Assistant Principal in charge of the Juniors and Seniors.

 The parent or guardian will be contacted to verify the student request.
-All students who have been approved for this privilege MUST LEAVE THE SCHOOL OF THE ARTS BUILDING AND CAMPUS.
-Students may not loiter in the senior lounge, in the front of the building, around the campus grounds, at the Memorial Art Gallery, or on surrounding neighborhood properties.
+All students approved for this privilege MUST SIGN OUT WITH THE SAFETY AND SECURITY OFFICER AND LEAVE THE SCHOOL OF THE ARTS BUILDING AND CAMPUS.
+STUDENTS WHO HAVE MID-DAY EXCUSED PERIODS AND ARE RETURNING TO SCHOOL, ARE REQUIRED TO SIGN IN AND GO DIRECTLY TO CLASS.
+Students may not loiter in the front of the building, around the campus grounds, at the Memorial Art Gallery, or on surrounding neighborhood properties.

-Students with early dismissal privileges who have rehearsals, games, or practices scheduled for after-school, MUST leave SOTA at the appointed time.
-They will not be permitted back into the building until 3:00 PM.
-Violators will be subject to the revocation of this privilege and be put into assigned study halls.
+Students with early dismissal privileges who have rehearsals, games, or practices scheduled for after-school, MUST obtain a pass from the Coach or the Coordinator of the After School Event in order to gain entry into the building at the appointed time.
+Students will not be permitted back into the building until 3:00 PM with a pass.